 buildings and the role of both playfulness and play in shaping

 these environments.
-She joins the Buffalo School as an assistant
+She joins the School of Architecture and

-Erkin Özay, who joins the Buffalo School as an assistant
+Erkin Özay, who joins the School of Architecture and

-practices and their spatial impacts on the city.
+asset distribution practices and their spatial impacts on the

 Nicholas Rajkovich's research investigates the intersection of

 energy efficiency, renewable energy, and adaptation to climate

 change.
 He comes to the School of Architecture and Planning as

 UB's School of Architecture and Planning and School of Social

 Work are partnering with a national poverty organization in